Azure/iot-edge-v1/bindings/nodejs/devdoc/nodejs_bindings_hld.md

 The call to `Module_Destroy` is simply forwarded on to `GatewayModule.destroy`.
 It then removes the module reference from it’s internal list of modules.

-### Publishing of messages to the bus
+### Publishing of messages to the broker

-Whenever the code running on the JavaScript side of the equation publishes a new message on to the message bus, it will first construct an object that implements the `Message` interface and invoke `MessageBus.publish` at which point control shifts to the native code where the implementation proceeds to construct a `MESSAGE_HANDLE` from the JavaScript message object.
+Whenever the code running on the JavaScript side of the equation publishes a new message to the message broker, it will first construct an object that implements the `Message` interface and invoke `MessageBus.publish` at which point control shifts to the native code where the implementation proceeds to construct a `MESSAGE_HANDLE` from the JavaScript message object.
 Once the `MESSAGE_HANDLE`